 - End Point Assessment (Independent Assessor) towards the conclusion of the programme.

 The aim of the apprentice programme is for drivers to gain their Large Goods Vehicle Driving Licence and if not already obtained, their English and Maths Level 2 qualifications.

 For ‘B’ or ‘C1’ licence holders the category of LGV will ‘C’.

-It is possible for drivers to complete C and C+E in the apprenticeship programme however any secondary qualification (i.e. C+E) cannot be funded through the government apprentice programme, so the employer would need to fund the second qualification training and test.
+To complete C and C+E in the apprenticeship programme the secondary qualification (i.e. C+E) cannot be funded through the existing government apprentice programme, so the employer would need to fund the second qualification training and test.

 Duration & Reviews: